greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/protect_1_1.md

 ---

-title: "Protect IT Group"
+title: Protect IT Group
-description: "People who are part of the Protect IT Group are typically information security and compliance professionals who are responsible to minimize business risk in IT systems."
+description: People who are part of the Protect IT Group are typically information security and compliance professionals who are responsible to minimize business risk in IT systems.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/protect_1_1/
+linkTitle: Protect IT Group
+type: docs
 ---

 ### **Overview**